 - Common lounge with big-screen TV, cable, and DVD player

 - Burghatory: the basement, housing a study room, game room, and Java Haus

 Meet the Assistant Director

-Anwar Robinson is the new Assistant Director of Residential Curriculum at North Park University.
-He will oversee the areas of Sawyer Court Apartments and Burgh Hall.
+Anwar Robinson is the Assistant Director of Residential Curriculum at North Park University.
+He oversees the areas of Sawyer Court Apartments and Burgh Hall.
 Mr. Robinson has over ten years of experience in higher education and is passionate about student engagement and collaborating with different offices within a university setting.
 He has created programs geared toward first-generation students and at-risk college students.
-He has a background in political science and began his career experience at Jackson State University as the residence life manager.
+He has a background in political science and began his career experience at Jackson State University as a residence life manager.
 Additionally, Mr. Robinson has experience working for state and national government and utilizes that experience to create civic-centered principles in residence life.
-Anwar holds a BA in political science and government from Bethune-Cookman University and Masters of Arts degree from Jackson State University in political science and public administration.
+Anwar holds a BA in political science and government from Bethune-Cookman University and Master of Arts degree from Jackson State University in political science and public administration.